sombrahq/playground-django-api-template/README.md

-# Django API Template
+# Example

 ## Getting started

-Django API Template is a project template to quickly start an API application.
+Example is a project template to quickly start an API application.

 ## Development tools